 Trace Kershaw, Ph.D.

-Dr. Kershaw is an Associate Professor of Epidemiology and Public Health in the Social Behavioral Sciences Program and is a member of the Methodology and Biostatistics Core.
-Dr. Kershaw received his Ph.D. in social psychology from Wayne State University and completed his postdoctoral training in health psychology and HIV research at Yale University as part of the CIRA Post-Doctoral Training Fellowships.
+Dr. Kershaw is Department Chair of the Social Behavioral Sciences Department at the Yale School of Public Health.
+Dr. Kershaw received his Ph.D. in Social Psychology from Wayne State University and completed his postdoctoral training in health psychology and HIV research at Yale University as part of the CIRA Post-Doctoral Training Fellowships.
 His research is in the area of HIV/STD prevention and reproductive and maternal-child health epidemiology.

 He is currently involved in several research projects assessing the influence of behavioral interventions aimed to reduce the occurrence of HIV/STD and negative perinatal and postnatal outcomes (e.g., low birth weight, maternal mortality) for young pregnant women in the United States and abroad (e.g., South Africa, Haiti).